Europe Paper Market Size and Share

 Note: Segment shares of all individual segments available upon report purchase

-By Raw-Material Source: Recycled Fiber Dominance Reflects Circular Economy Shift
+By Raw-Material Source: Recycled Fiber Dominates Supply

-Europe Paper Market: Market Share by Basis-Weight
+Europe Paper Market: Market Share by Basis Weight

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.